wur-bioinformatics/introduction-to-bioinformatics/week4.md

 To get an idea of how well predictions fit the reality, one needs to compare the model with the true situation.
 {numref}`w4f6` shows how this can be done by manual visual inspection of two super-imposed structures, the real one and a predicted one.
 However, to quantitatively assess differences between models, some sort of numeric score is needed.
-In this reader, we have seen one such comparative measure for 3D protein structure models in the CASP section: the Global Distance Test – Total Score ({numref}`w4f3`).
+In this reader, we have seen one such comparative measure for 3D protein structure models in the CASP section: the Global Distance Test – Total Score ({numref}`casp`).
 Another score you may encounter more often is the root mean squared error (RMSE), based on the difference in position of the of α-carbons as input to calculate the score.
 In principle, the smaller the RMSE of a model is, the better.
 The QMEAN-DISCO score used by SWISS-MODEL is also used.
 This score is an ensemble of various metrics that together provide insight into the quality of the model.

 To assess the confidence in the model structure without a direct comparison to a known structure, one needs to assess the uncertainty in the position of the amino acid in the 3D coordinate system.
-AlphaFold comes with its own local and global error predictions that the machine learning model calculates (see also {ref}`alphafold_under_the_hood`, and {numref}`w4f7`).
+AlphaFold comes with its own local and global error predictions that the machine learning model calculates (see also [AlphaFold relies on sequence comparisons to find templates and predict co-evolution]alphafold_under_the_hood)), and {numref}`w4f7`).
 Where the local error focuses on individual positions of amino acids, the global error describes how confident the predictions are for various protein parts that can interact through residue-residue interactions.
 The local error is also used to color-code the residues of the model in the 3D structure viewer.
 In this way, it is easier to observe which parts of the structure model are more reliable than others.